unsplash/unsplash_rb/README.md

 ### User Authorization

 For non-public actions, you'll have to get your user's permission to access their data.
-Direct them to the Unsplash authorization url:
+Direct them to the Unsplash authorization URL:

 ```ruby
 requested_scopes = ["public", "read_user", "something_else_you_are_asking_for"]